 I found this similar to a stoic principle of preparing for the worst.
 That whatever you hope or plan for, the complete opposite can happen and it might happen so one needs to understand this concept, plan for it and accept it so, in the instance it does happen, you can react without irrational emotions.

 Prioritize and Execute principle really stuck with me after reading the book.
-Not because I find myself in war like situations being shot at while being in a vulnerable situation.
-But rather because like everyone, I have a life, I have problems that arise at random, some that don’t go away, other issues that come and go.
+Not because I find myself in a war like situations being shot at while being in a vulnerable situation.
+But rather like everyone, I have a life, I have problems that arise at random, some that don’t go away, other issues that come and go.
 All of these disrupt the flow of progress, productivity towards my goals.
-Things I wish to do with my writing, things I need to do with my studying, goals I have for my health and relationships.
+Things I wish to do with my writing, things I need to do with my studying, the goals I have for my health and relationships.
 The pressure or stresses of these are of course not comparable to what the SEAL team had to deal with but the principle they used is the same principle anyone can use in order to improve their own situation.

-Depending on the times, one have to put certain tasks in front of others.
+Depending on the times, one has to put certain tasks in front of others.
 You have to choose what is the most important thing to do right now.
-You might have to sacrifice time from other tasks you wish to do in order handle your priority.
+You might have to sacrifice time from other tasks you wish to do in order to handle your priority.
 The main message I took away from Jocko’s situation was that one cannot focus on multiple tasks and expect to excel at them all.
 You have to focus on one thing, execute your plan towards that one thing and then turn all your focus on the next task.
-In that way you can expect the most to be accomplished.
+In that way, you can expect the most to be accomplished.

 Focus is what gets the job done but in order to focus you have to remain calm.
 So, if you ever find yourself overwhelmed whether it is being your life is in danger or if work/relationship pressure building up, just remember to relax, look around, make a call.